 University of Virginia - Main Campus is among your best bets if you're planning on studying Urban & Regional Planning.
-Urban planning majors from University of Virginia - Main Campus earn a boost of approximately 15.4% above the average earnings of urban & regional planning graduates.
+Graduates of the urban planning program state that they receive average early career wages of urban planning and mid-career wages of $87,501.
 It is established in the suburban region of Charlottesville, Virginia.

-Close to 96.0% of first-year students decide to come back to University of Virginia - Main Campus for their sophomore year of school.
-University of Virginia - Main Campus does not require freshmen to live on-campus.
+University of Virginia - Main Campus has one of the best graduation rates in the nation, with 87.9% of students completing their degree on time.
+Study hard for the SAT; the average score of applicants to University of Virginia is 1,350.
 Get a better idea of what student life at University of Virginia is like by enjoying some campus videos.

 Any student who is interested in Urban & Regional Planning has to check out California Polytechnic State University - San Luis Obispo.
 Urban planning majors from California Polytechnic State University - San Luis Obispo get a earnings boost of approximately 15.2% above the typical income of urban & regional planning graduates.
 Located in San Luis Obispo, California, Cal Poly San Luis Obispo delivers a safe and sound, suburban experience for college students.